 After their trip to St Tropez, it is clear that Laura and Cherry are never going to be friends.
 Laura thinks that Cherry is after Daniel’s money.
-When she and Howard throw a barbecue as a farewell as he is moving into his new apartment.
+Then she and Howard throw a barbecue as a farewell since he is moving into his new apartment.
 During that barbecue, Laura tries to talk to her.
 She tells Cherry that she found out that she had told at work that her grandmother had passed away and that was why she was in France, and she also discovered that she paid only five hundred pounds for the ticket plane when Daniel had given her six hundred.
-I have to say that these things are inexcusable, but I think at this point Laura is making a mountain out of molehill as the difference in money was just a hundred pounds and what she told her boss to get some times off had nothing to do with Laura or Daniel.
-Then during that barbecue, Cherry makes up a booking for a white-water rafting weekend so that Daniel can’t spend that Saturday with his mother for her birthday, and then when Laura confronts her about her findings, they are in the basement, and Cherry jumps into the swimming pool and later claims that Laura pushed her because Laura thinks she is a gold-digger.
+I have to say that these things are inexcusable, but I think at this point Laura is making a mountain out of molehill as the difference in money was just a hundred pounds and what she told her boss to get some time off had nothing to do with Laura or Daniel.
+Then during that barbecue, Cherry makes a booking for a white-water rafting weekend so that Daniel can’t spend that Saturday with his mother for her birthday.
+When Laura confronts her about her findings, they are in the basement, and Cherry jumps into the swimming pool and later claims that Laura pushed her because Laura thinks she is a gold-digger.

 I felt so outraged on Laura’s behalf.
 But then the story takes a turning.
 Cherry and Daniel go to their rafting weekend, and then Daniel gets hurt.
 Cherry accidentally hits him with her paddle, and as a result, Daniel is thrown out of the boat and lands on a rock.
 As a consequence, he is flown to the hospital, and Laura and Howard are called.
 Daniel has had an haematoma, but after the doctors see to it, he is in a coma.
 Laura doesn’t want Cherry near him, but as months pass and Daniel doesn’t come to, she allows Cherry to see him twice a week when neither she nor Howard are there.
 Laura is very worried as the months pass and Daniel is not better.
 Then one day she runs into Cherry, who seems to be upset, and after they talk, Laura tells her that she should have a break and go away.